YF0224/GameFactory-3A/agent_skills/code_gen/mechanic/game_generation.md

    bar requires current/maximum health state; a victory screen requires victory state/event; a restart button requires a restart command.
 4. Read the matching Engine API and the minimum useful Example references.
+   If the task includes audio, video CG, animation CG, or VFX triggers, use the matching Engine API's **Media Director** section.
 5. Design a task-appropriate, internally modular architecture without using or modifying framework adapter internals.
 6. Consume generated inputs only through supplied descriptors.